brainhubeu/react-carousel/docs/plugins/accessingManagingState.md

     clicked: null, // index of the clicked slide
     dragStart: null, // X position of drag event start
     dragEnd: null, // X position of drag event end
-    dragOffset: 0, // Distance of the drag
+    dragOffset: 0, // distance of the drag
   }
 ```